 Cyberattacks were no longer seen as a risk to our personal devices or data, but as an existential threat to our critical infrastructure which could have potentially devastating consequences.

 In the space of just eight hours, more than 200,000 computers across 150 countries were attacked, with total damages ranging from hundreds of millions to billions of dollars.

 In the UK, up to 70,000 devices across 42 NHS trusts were hit, including MRI scanners, blood-storage refrigerators and theatre equipment, with some trusts having to turn away non-critical emergencies and divert ambulances.

 However, the attack could have been prevented, says Professor Pete Burnap, Professor of Data Science and Cybersecurity at the university’s School of Computer Science and Informatics.

-Many of the organisations affected were running older versions of Windows systems on their computers that weren’t fitted with an up-to-date patch that would have stopped the attack.
+Many of the organisations affected were running older versions of Windows systems on their computers, which weren’t fitted with an up-to-date patch, that would have stopped the attack.

 Professor Burnap says it is these so-called “legacy systems” that worry him most about any future cyberattack.

 “It happened once and so it can happen again at any time,” he explains.
 “The issue is that people are busy working on the frontline and there’s not enough budget for IT, so nobody is going around patching these systems.
 It’s a massive worry.

 “If a nuclear power plant has a problem and is cyberattacked, you can’t turn it off and back on again.
 It’s controlling the nuclear reactor, so you’ve got to work out how to defend that while considering the risk at the same time.
 The only thing you can do is defend it live.”

 The idea of creating a live, automated defence against cyberattacks has been the goal of Professor Burnap and his team for a long time.